 2. Respond to Customer Reviews

 How well you respond to the customer’s reviews’ irrespective of whether it is good or bad speaks a lot about your restaurant.
 While a good review should be acknowledged and the customer should be appreciated for his/her time and effort, extra care must be taken while addressing a negative review.
 You must remember that when you are responding to one particular bad review, you are posting a message that any customer, present or future, can see.
 It is always better to apologize and admit your mistake and promise guests a better experience in the future.
-However, there may be times when a customer posts an unfair review in the hope of getting a discount coupon or simply out of malice.
+However, there may be times when a customer posts a bad review in the hope of getting a discount coupon or just out of malice.
 You should maintain your calm in such a situation and present your side of the story professionally.

 3. Encourage Positive Reviews

 It is common practice for customers to go through the restaurant’s reviews before dining or ordering from there.
 Customer reviews act as a proof of the social acceptance of that restaurant, which also helps in enhancing your customer base.
-Therefore, happy and satisfied customers should be acknowledged and encouraged to leave timely reviews and appreciated for their feedback.
+Therefore, happy and satisfied customers should be acknowledged and encouraged to leave favorable reviews and appreciated for their feedback.
 Engagement on your business’s online pages is critical.
 Fresh, recent reviews are vital to a strong online restaurant reputation.

 4. Check for News and Alerts

-Keep your eyes and ears open to any sort of news or discussions happening about your restaurant.
+Keep your eyes and ears open to any news or discussions happening about your restaurant.
 One way to do this is to subscribe to Google Alerts.
 In case there is any PR (positive or negative) happening about your restaurant, you’d get an automatic alert in your Gmail updates section.

 Your brand isn’t what you say it is, it’s what Google says it is.- Chris Anderson